 Is this vehicle still available today?

-What is the cash price before taxes, title, and state fees?
+What is the cash price before taxes, title, and fees?

 What specific warranty comes with this vehicle?